Go Back

 Takenoko Gohan (Japanese Bamboo Rice)

-Takenoko Gohan is a Japanese rice dish that allows you to fully enjoy the flavor and texture of bamboo shoots.
-Experience the exquisite harmony between rice and bamboo shoots.
+Takenoko Gohan is a traditional Japanese rice dish that allows you to fully enjoy the flavor and texture of bamboo shoots.
+Experience the perfect harmony between the rice and bamboo shoots.

 No ratings yet